awsdocs/amazon-ec2-user-guide/doc_source/instance-store-swap-volumes.md

 **Note**
 This procedure applies only to instance types that support instance storage\.
 For a list of supported instance types, see [Instance Store Volumes](InstanceStorage.md#instance-store-volumes)\.

-1. List the block devices attached to your instance to get the device name for your instance store volume\.
+1. <a name="step_swap_start"></a>List the block devices attached to your instance to get the device name for your instance store volume\.

    ```
    [ec2-user ~]$ lsblk -p